Same-sex marriage in South Carolina: Public opinion

-An August 2011 Public Policy Polling (PPP) survey found that 21% of South Carolina voters thought same-sex marriage should be legal, while 69% thought it should be illegal and 10% were not sure.
-A separate question on the same survey found that 48% of South Carolina voters supported the legal recognition of same-sex couples, with 19% supporting same-sex marriage, 29% supporting civil unions but not marriage, 51% favoring no legal recognition and 2% not sure.
-A December 2012 PPP survey found that 27% of South Carolina voters thought same-sex marriage should be legal, while 62% thought it should be illegal and 10% were not sure.
-A separate question on the same survey found that 54% of South Carolina voters supported the legal recognition of same-sex couples, with 25% supporting same-sex marriage, 29% supporting civil unions but not marriage, 43% favoring no legal recognition and 4% not sure.
+The August 2011 Public Policy Polling (PPP) survey found that 21% of South Carolina voters thought same-sex marriage should be legal, while 69% thought it should be illegal and 10% were not sure.
+A separate question on the same survey found that 48% of voters supported the legal recognition of same-sex couples, with 19% supporting same-sex marriage, 29% supporting civil unions but not marriage, 51% favoring no legal recognition and 1% being undecided.
+The December 2012 PPP survey found that 27% of South Carolina voters thought same-sex marriage should be legal, while 62% thought it should be illegal and 11% were not sure.
+A separate question on the same survey found that 54% of voters supported the legal recognition of same-sex couples, with 25% supporting same-sex marriage, 29% supporting civil unions but not marriage, 43% favoring no legal recognition and 3% being undecided.

-An October 2013 Winthrop University poll found that 38.5% of South Carolina adults thought same-sex marriage should be legal, while 52.2% thought it should be illegal and 6.1% were not sure.
-A February–March 2015 Winthrop University poll found that 42.8% of adult respondents thought same-sex marriage should be legal, while 52.7% thought it should be illegal.

-A 2017 Public Religion Research Institute (PRRI) poll found that 53% of South Carolina residents supported same-sex marriage, while 37% were opposed and 10% were unsure.
-A PRRI survey conducted between January 7 and December 20, 2020 on 944 random telephone interviewees showed that 53% of respondents supported same-sex marriage, while 42% were opposed.
-A survey conducted by the same polling organization between March 8 and November 9, 2021 showed that 50% of respondents supported same-sex marriage, while 48% opposed.